-This community organise on behalf of students at Leeds Beckett who self-identify as Women, and those who experience oppression as women.
+This community organises on behalf of students at Leeds Beckett who self-identify as Women, and those who experience oppression as women.

-Our manifesto outlines our vision for making women students' lives better.
+The following priorities outline our guiding vision for making women’s lives better.

 We will develop opportunities for laidback creative spaces within the Students' Union where women can build a sense of community, discuss shared interests and learn from each other.